szczyglis-dev/py-gpt/README.md

 # Managing models

 All models are specified in the configuration file `models.json`, which you can customize.
-This file is located in your work directory.
+This file is located in your working directory.
 You can add new models provided directly by `OpenAI API` and those supported by `Langchain` to this file.
 Configuration for Langchain wrapper is placed in `langchain` key.

-## Adding custom LLMs to Langchain
+## Adding custom LLMs via Langchain

-If you wish to add a model and use it with the Langchain wrapper, simply insert the model configuration into `models.json`.
-You will need to provide the model name, the modes it operates in (either `chat` and/or `completion`), the LLM provider (currently either `OpenAI` or `HuggingFace`), and optionally an additional `API KEY` if you're using HuggingFace.
+To add a new model using the Langchain wrapper in **PYGPT**, insert the model's configuration details into the `models.json` file.
+This should include the model's name, its supported modes (either `chat`, `completion`, or both), the LLM provider (which can be either e.g. `OpenAI` or `HuggingFace`), and, if you are using a `HuggingFace` model, an optional `API KEY`.

 Example of models configuration - `models.json`: